 Every Academic Year

-1. Students must file and keep up to date contact information (address, e-mail, telephone numbers) with the program’s office.
+1. Students must fill and keep up to date contact information (address, e-mail, telephone numbers) with the program’s office.

-2. Twice yearly, enrolled students must prepare reports of all activities and of research progress during the previous six months.
+2. Twice yearly, enrolled students must prepare reports of all activities and of research progresses made during the previous six months.
 They must send the reports, by mid June and by mid December, to their Coordinator and supervisor(s).
-Supervisors will append their own assessment of progress and send the resulting document to the coordinator and to the student.
-The Coordinator and the Faculty need this information in order to approve continued financial support and to decide whether to recommend that the student be admitted to the following year of the program.
+Supervisors will add their own assessment about the student’s performance and send the resulting document to the Program Coordinator.
+The Coordinator and the Faculty use this information in order to approve continued financial support and to decide whether to recommend that the student’s admission to the following year of the program.

 3. Students must attend organizational meetings convened by the Coordinator.
-The student’s research should be discussed regularly with supervisor(s) and other faculty.
-Each student should schedule appointments with the Coordinator to discuss progress whenever appropriate, and at least once per quarter.
+The student’s research should be discussed regularly with supervisor(s) and other faculty members.
+Each student should schedule appointments with the Coordinator to discuss progress whenever appropriate, and at least once per month.

 4. Students who have not requested and obtained permission to attend a course program away from Turin must reside in the Turin metropolitan area.
 They are entitled to use the computer and office facilities of the doctoral program at Collegio Carlo Alberto in Turin.
 They are expected to participate in the program’s activities, where attendance will be monitored.

 5. Students are encouraged to work as teaching and research assistants.
-All students’ remunerated and gratis work, however, must be disclosed to the Coordinator.
-The Coordinator will discuss their compatibility with the doctoral program with the student and with the Faculty, whose formal permission is necessary for some activities to be compatible with continued financial support.
+All these activities, as well as other paid or unpaid committments, must however be ex-ante disclosed to the Coordinator.
+The Coordinator will discuss the compatibility of these activities with the doctoral program with the student and with the Faculty.
+Formal permission is necessary for some activities to be compatible with continued financial support.

 6. Doctoral students generally attend first year courses.
-Student who fail to complete the first year graduate courses have to be excluded from the doctoral program.
-Students who already hold postgraduate qualifications equivalent to a master’s degree may be admitted directly to the second year’s course program.
+Student who fail to complete the first year graduate courses can be excluded from the doctoral program.
+Students who already hold postgraduate qualifications equivalent to a master’s degree may be admitted directly to the second year’s course program or receive some courses exemption.

-8. In Spring of the second year, the students will present their intended research project to the Faculty in a presentation lasting 20′.
+7. In Spring of year 2, students present their research project to the Faculty in a presentation lasting 20′.
 Faculty members will attend and offer comments and suggestions.

-9. By July 15th of the second year, students must file a brief (one page) thesis project with an indication of the topic and of the intended theoretical and/or empirical approach.
-The project should have been discussed with the appropriate faculty, and each student will discuss supervision arrangements with the Coordinator.
+8. By July 15th of the second year, students must file a brief thesis project with an indication of the topic and of the intended theoretical and/or empirical approach.
+The project must have been discussed with the appropriate faculty, and each student will discuss supervision arrangements with the Coordinator.
 A thesis supervisor (and, in exceptional cases, a co-supervisor) will be confirmed by the Faculty.
 A satisfactory presentation of suitable research is a necessary condition for admission to the third year.

-11. In Spring of the third year, students will deliver a presentation on the progress on their research thesis to the Faculty in a presentation lastin 40′.
+10. In Spring of the year 3, students deliver a presentation on their research progresses to the Faculty in a presentation lastin 40′.
 Faculty members will attend and offer comments and suggestions.

 14. The dissertation and the supervisor’s report are submitted to the Faculty.
 At a meeting convened on or before December 5th, the Faculty decides whether to admit the student to a final examination by a Committee of one internal and two external professors, proposed by the Faculty and appointed by the Rector of the University.
 If admitted, a revised final draft of the dissertation, addressing points raised by the supervisor and the Coordinator and by the Faculty, will be delivered in due time to the Committee appointed by the Rector.